Skip to content

 Frequently Asked Questions

-• A physical therapy visit lasts about 40-60 minutes.
+• A physical therapy visit lasts about 45-55 minutes.
 The actual contents of the visit vary based on your diagnosis/need, but typically what happens is:

 1. You check in with the receptionist, make any appointments necessary, and we discuss your health insurance benefits with you.

-2. You go into the gym.
-You can change clothes if you need to, then begin therapy.
+2. A staff member takes you to a private treatment room.
+You can change clothes if you need to, and then your therapist joins you to begin therapy.

-3. You perform 6-8 various exercises and stretches.
+4. You perform 6-8 various exercises and stretches with the guidance of your therapist.
 These can include therapeutic band exercises, light body weight exercises, or minimal weights.
 The stretches will promote strength, stability, improved range of motion, and pain relief.

-4. We can initiate other techniques to include manual work, taping, cupping, and dry needling as needed.
+5. We can initiate other techniques to include manual work, taping, cupping, neurostim, biofeedback, laser, and dry needling as needed.

-5. The therapist makes recommendations based on your progress.
+6. Your therapist makes recommendations based on your progress.
 These can include altering the frequency of visits, making additions/alterations to your home exercise plan, or things to do before your next visit.

-• We recommend budgeting 40-60 minutes for a typical therapy session.
-The only exception to this will be your first visit, which can take about 20 minutes longer due to the physical therapy evaluation your therapist will provide.
-We also recommend showing up about 10-15 minutes early to your first visit.
+• We recommend budgeting 45-55 minutes for a typical therapy session.
+We also recommend showing up about 30 minutes early to your first visit.
 This way, you can complete the paperwork before your visit time and streamline the process.

 • If we are asking you to do something that is hurting too much, let us know!
 Physical therapy should not be severely painful.
 It is not common to be so sore that patients are in pain or it affects their daily life.
 If this ever happens during or after an appointment, let us know and we will adapt your program.